 Physical activity, including aerial yoga, releases the so-called happiness hormones, such as serotonin and endorphins, which makes you feel more energetic and in a better mood.
 Some experts consider that being suspended above the floor upside down may encourage your brain to release even more serotonin, which will make you feel serene and even euphoric.

 Helping with back problems

-Handing upside down freely allows you spine to lengthen and the smaller amount of strain on your back can provide instant relieve from spinal cord tension and pain.
+Handing upside down freely allows your spine to lengthen and the smaller amount of strain on your back can provide instant relief from spinal cord tension and pain.

-Aerial yoga clears your mind by putting you into a meditative state and ultimately combats stress you have accumulated throughout the day.
+Aerial yoga clears your mind by putting you into a meditative state and ultimately combats stress you have accumulated throughout the day and week.
 Less stress also means you will enjoy better health.

 Perform difficult traditional yoga poses

 Inverse poses like Sirsasana and Halasana become much easier in air, and other traditional yoga poses like Gomukhasana and Tadasana are easier to do while suspended in air.

 When you can hold a pose for a longer time while performing aerial yoga, you gain a better understanding of yoga poses that can be implemented on the ground.

 Practicing aerial yoga requires mental focus and challenges your nervous system as you move your body into poses you have never tried before.